colobot/colobot/README.md

 ## Compiling and running the game

-If you want to compile colobot yourself, see [INSTALL.md](https://github.com/colobot/colobot/blob/master/INSTALL.md) file.
+If you want to compile colobot yourself, see [INSTALL.md](INSTALL.md) file.

+## Contributing

+If you want to contribute to the project, see [CONTRIBUTING.md](CONTRIBUTING.md) file.
+It contains a lot of useful information on how to get started.

 ## Contact